-From now on $(\De,\De^*)$ corresponds to a pair of reflexive polytops of dimension four.
-For such polytop $\De$, the corresponding fan of toric variety $X_{\De}$ is given by the cones over faces of $\De^*$ and similarly the fan of $X_{\De^*}$ is given by the cones over the faces of $\De$.
-We will show the fan of $X_{\De}$ by $\Sigma$ and the fan of $X_{\De^*}$ by $\Sigma^*$.
+Through the rest of this paper, we set $(\De,\De^*)$ to be a pair of 4-dimensional reflexive polytops.
+Then, $X_{\De}$ corresponds to the fan given by the cones over faces of $\De^*$; and vice versa.
+We will denote the fan of $X_{\De}$ by $\Sigma$ and the fan of $X_{\De^*}$ by $\Sigma^*$.
 For a reflexive polytop $\De$, $D_{\De}$ is the anti-canonical divisor.